 The airSlate Academy offers multiple free courses that cover various aspects of using airSlate’s all-in-one platform for workflow automation.
 Below you will find the top 5 free courses and certifications to start your workflow automation journey:

 This program is aimed at those interested in enhancing business processes with automation.
-You’ll receive the necessary knowledge to get started with airSlate, especially for setting up a Workspace, onboarding a team, creating a Template, and setting up Bots.
+You’ll receive the necessary knowledge to get started with airSlate, especially for setting up a Workspace, onboarding a team, creating a flow template, and setting up Bots.

 This course will take you through the core aspects of digital transformation and its value for different businesses.
 Learn how digital transformation helps satisfy the most challenging market requirements, enhance day-to-day operations, and embed innovation with ease.
 You will take a deep dive into the key terms, steps, tools, and benefits of digital transformation.